 Determined to take in as much of the Fairy Pools as possible, Sal and I split up tackling the trail according to our preferences.
 I hiked at a slower pace taking in as much of the scenery (and photos) as possible.
 Sal, eager to escape the crowds, headed as far up the trail as possible.
 Despite the time constraints, we had a lovely time visiting the Isle of Skye Fairy Pools.

 I visited the Fairy Pools with Sal on our road trip to the Isle of Skye in the Scottish Highlands.
 Unfortunately, Buddy did not visit the Isle of Skye during his choir’s trip to Scotland.
-In fact, while we went north to visit the Scottish Highlands, Buddy and his choir traveled south to perform in venues in England and Wales.
+But he did do a Scottish Highlands tour from Edinburgh to Glencoe and Loch Ness.
+He took a Loch Ness cruise and got to see the famous highland cows!
+Buddy’s tour is below in case you are interested.
+Then he his choir traveled south to perform in venues in England and Wales.
 So, this post will not share a teenager’s perspective about the Isle of Skye’s Fairy Pools.

 I think Buddy would have liked visiting the Fairy Pools.
 He would have enjoyed the hike and probably would have waded into the pools to experience the cold water.